Fault Injection

 Kühnapfel, Werling, Jacob, Seifert (TU Berlin SecT), ASIA CCS 2025 [13]

-This ASIA CCS '25 paper enumerates the security assets exposed by hardware access to a Tesla Car Computer, then attacks each of the three subsystems on both Hardware Revision 3 and Hardware Revision 4.
-The main compute SoC is an AMD x86 part; alongside it sits Tesla's custom FSD chip running the autopilot stack; a separate Gateway ECU based on an NXP MCU (replaced on later vehicles by a nearly identical ST Microelectronics part) bridges to CAN.
+Kühnapfel, Werling, Jacob, and Seifert first enumerate the security assets that hardware access to a Tesla Car Computer exposes, then attack each of the three subsystems on both Hardware Revision 3 and Hardware Revision 4.
+The main compute SoC is an AMD x86 part.
+Next to it sits Tesla's custom FSD chip running the autopilot stack.
+A separate Gateway ECU, built around an NXP MCU (swapped on later vehicles for a nearly identical ST Microelectronics part), bridges to CAN.

 Two of the three subsystems fall to plain voltage glitching with low-cost hardware.
-The AMD SoC is glitched by interfering with the digital control line between the SoC and its external voltage regulator.
+The AMD SoC gives way when the digital control line between it and its external voltage regulator is interfered with.
 The FSD chip is attacked with a crowbar setup directly on its core rail.
-The Gateway is the hardest target: voltage glitching produced only resets, and only electromagnetic fault injection yielded semantic faults usable for control-flow disruption.
-The vulnerable parts are either advertised for automotive use or certified to automotive safety standards, so the attacks generalise to other manufacturers using the same silicon.
+The Gateway is the hard one: voltage glitching produced only resets, and only electromagnetic fault injection gave semantic faults usable for control-flow disruption.
+The vulnerable parts are either advertised for automotive use or certified to automotive safety standards, so the attacks carry over to other manufacturers using the same silicon.

 Making the Magic Leap past NVIDIA's Secure Bootchain